MP3hub/MP3hub/README.md

   - Select an ouput format and launch the conversion
   - Your file is ready
   - You also can add "LOL" keyword at the beggining of a YouTube video url to download it directly (example: https://www.LOLyoutube.com/watch?v=MkNeIUgNPQ8)
+  - Feb 01 2019 new feature: send a tweet containing a video URL to https://twitter.com/MP3hubDotCom and get an instant reply from it with a download link to this video

 # Supported sites